White Light (The Corrs album)

-White Light is The Corrs' sixth studio album, released on 27 November 2015 in Europe, excluding German-speaking countries, and released on 12 February 2016 in German-speaking countries.
-Their first studio album in a decade, after 2005's Home, and their first of original material since 2004's Borrowed Heaven, the album marked their return to the music scene, peaking inside the Top 10 in Hungary, Ireland and Switzerland and reaching the Top 20 in 8 countries.
+White Light is the sixth studio album by The Corrs, released on 27 November 2015 in Europe, excluding German-speaking countries, and released on 12 February 2016 in German-speaking countries.
+Their first studio album in a decade, after 2005's Home, and their first of original material since 2004's Borrowed Heaven, the album marked their return to the music scene, peaking inside the top 10 in Hungary, Ireland and Switzerland and reaching the top 20 in 8 countries.

 Background

 The Corrs returned to the studio in May 2015 after a ten-year hiatus from music.
 Sharon told Vibe Magazine that it was Caroline who initiated the sessions saying: "I think she had been thinking about it for a while." before going on to state that "We had never said never, we are a family, we hadn’t broken up – that would be way too serious and catastrophic.
 She rang us all and we were all open to it.”
 The sessions were not initially publicized, as Sharon explained that "We did it all in a very organic way, completely under the radar.
 We told nobody about it and we just went into a studio in London.
 We all wrote stuff at home, brought it in and found out if we had any good ideas together.
 The magic was there immediately.”

 From their first session, "Ellis Island" and "Strange Romance" began convincing the siblings that they were on to something.
 "Gerry's Reel" pays tribute to their father Gerry, who died during the production of the album at age 82.
 The Corrs performed together for the first time in 10 years at his funeral.
-"Bring On The Night" was also written about his death and was also inspired from a book that Andrea had read, hence the lyrics "I read the book you read, tasted the words you said".
-"White Light", the title track, came to life after Andrea went to see the documentary Amy, about singer Amy Winehouse who died from a drug overdose at the age of 27, and became inspired from a Tony Bennett quote in the film.
-Bennett stated, "You've got to live long enough to learn how to live."
+"Bring On the Night" was also written about his death, and was inspired by Andrea reading a book that belonged to her father, hence the lyrics "I read the book you read, tasted the words you said".
+"White Light", the title track, came to life after Andrea went to see the documentary Amy, about singer Amy Winehouse who died from a drug overdose at the age of 27.
+A lyric on the song is inspired by a Tony Bennett quote from the film: "You've got to live long enough to learn how to live."

 Jim told Magic Radio that he believed this album was "probably the best album we've ever done.
 We are really proud of it and hope the fans love it just as much."